Archaea: Mutualism

 Mutualism is an interaction between individuals of different species that results in positive (beneficial) effects on per capita reproduction and/or survival of the interacting populations.
 One well-understood example of mutualism is the interaction between protozoa and methanogenic archaea in the digestive tracts of animals that digest cellulose, such as ruminants and termites.
 In these anaerobic environments, protozoa break down plant cellulose to obtain energy.
 This process releases hydrogen as a waste product, but high levels of hydrogen reduce energy production.
 When methanogens convert hydrogen to methane, protozoa benefit from more energy.

-In anaerobic protozoa, such as Plagiopyla frontata, archaea reside inside the protozoa and consume hydrogen produced in their hydrogenosomes.
-Archaea also associate with larger organisms.
-For example, the marine archaean Cenarchaeum symbiosum lives within (is an endosymbiont of) the sponge Axinella mexicana.
+In anaerobic protozoa, such as Plagiopyla frontata, Trimyema, Heterometopus and Metopus contortus, archaea reside inside the protozoa and consume hydrogen produced in their hydrogenosomes.
+Archaea associate with larger organisms, too.
+For example, the marine archaean Cenarchaeum symbiosum is an endosymbiont of the sponge Axinella mexicana.

 Commensalism

-Archaea can also be commensals, benefiting from an association without helping or harming the other organism.
-For example, the methanogen Methanobrevibacter smithii is by far the most common archaean in the human flora, making up about one in ten of all the prokaryotes in the human gut.
+Some archaea are commensals, benefiting from an association without helping or harming the other organism.
+For example, the methanogen Methanobrevibacter smithii is by far the most common archaean in the human flora, making up about one in ten of the prokaryotes in the human gut.
 In termites and in humans, these methanogens may in fact be mutualists, interacting with other microbes in the gut to aid digestion.
-Archaean communities also associate with a range of other organisms, such as on the surface of corals, and in the region of soil that surrounds plant roots (the rhizosphere).
+Archaean communities associate with a range of other organisms, such as on the surface of corals, and in the region of soil that surrounds plant roots (the rhizosphere).

 Parasitism

-Although Archaea do not have a historical reputation of being pathogens, Archaea are often found with similar genomes to more common pathogen like E. coli, showing metabolic links and evolutionary history with today's pathogens.
-Archaea also has inconsistent detection within clinical studies because of the lack of categorization of Archaea into more specific species.
+Although Archaea do not have a historical reputation of being pathogens, Archaea are often found with similar genomes to more common pathogens like E. coli, showing metabolic links and evolutionary history with today's pathogens.
+Archaea have been inconsistently detected in clinical studies because of the lack of categorization of Archaea into more specific species.